detekoi/compact-chat-overlay/README.md

 - **Height**: Change the height of the chat window.
 - **Max Messages**: Control how many chat messages to show before removing older ones.
 - **Show Timestamps**: Toggle message timestamps on/off.

+### Popup Mode Settings

+When using Popup mode, additional options become available:

+- **Animation Direction**: Choose how messages animate in (From Top, From Bottom, From Left, From Right).
+- **Duration**: Control how long each message stays visible (2-10 seconds).
+- **Max Messages**: Set how many popup messages can be visible simultaneously.

 ## Advanced: Manual URL Parameters